Sunday, April 19, 2026

 Watercolor reconstruction of Daeomonosaurus by Christopher DiPiazza.

 The identity of what kind of dinosaur Daemonosaurus is somewhat mysterious mostly because simply not that many dinosaurs from the Triassic period are known compared to other times.
 The Triassic was also a time when dinosaurs were still not clearly diversified into the more distinct forms we recognize from later times.
 Initially, when Daemonosaurus was first published on in 2011, it was identified as a theropod dinosaur, closely related to its contemporary, Coelophysis.
-This makes sense since they both had sharp curved teeth with serrations, and they even both possess a notch at the front of the upper jaw, which is a common train among early theropod dinosaurs.
-Later on in 2020, however, those same paleontologists who wrote the first paper identifying Daemonosaurus as a theropod, revised their stance based on more information, placing it just outside the theropod group as a kind of very early saurischian dinosaur, the broader group that contains both the bipedal theropods and the long-necked sauropods, closer to older dinosaurs, like Herrerasaurus.
+This makes sense since they both had sharp curved teeth with serrations, and they even both possess a notch at the front of the upper jaw, which is a common trait among early theropod dinosaurs.
+Later on in 2020, however, those same paleontologists who wrote the first paper identifying Daemonosaurus as a theropod revised their stance based on more information, placing it just outside the theropod group as a kind of very early saurischian dinosaur.
+To review, the saurischian dinosaurs are the broader group that contains both the bipedal theropods and the long-necked sauropods.
+This means Daemonosaurus was closer to older dinosaurs, like Herrerasaurus.
 Since only Daemonosaurus' skull and neck have been found, we may still learn new things about it and its identity may change yet again in the future!

 Photograph of all the fossil material that is currently known from Daemonosaurus.
 Note the long front teeth and huge eye socket.
 Photo featured in the 2011 paper by Seus et al. referenced below.